 Sapphire Healing Properties

-When used in crystal healing sapphires are believed to improve concentration, mental clarity and help to focus the mind.
-They have the ability to find solutions to problems and are said to remove mental tension bringing inner peace and serenity.
+When used for its metaphysical properties sapphire improves concentration, mental clarity and helps focus the mind.
+It has the ability to find solutions to problems and can remove mental tension bringing inner peace and serenity.